 THE DEATH OF VALUE

 The death knell for “value-investing” has rung many times over the years.
-And after a decade of lagging explosive growth stocks (like “FAANGMAT”) it rings louder than ever.
+And after a decade of lagging explosive growth stocks (like “FANGMAT”) it rings louder than ever.
 The divergence between growth and value has reached historical levels and now looks even more stretched than during the 1990s dot-com boom.
 Is it time to leave value for dead once and for all?

 Some investors believe so.
 They say markets, investing, and the world have all changed since the good-old-days of Benjamin Graham’s Security Analysis (aka “the bible” of value investing).
 In some ways, they’re right.
 Historically low interest rates, stubbornly low inflation, anemic economic expansion — all of these factors contribute to growth outperforming value.